gwen001/glc.st/content/courses/bugbounty-overview.md

 - Cybersecurity managers and security teams
 - CISO and risk management professionals
-- Organizations new to bug bounty programs
+- Organizations new to bug bounty

 ## Educational goals: